sdonglab/molextract/README.md

 ```
 We do the following in this method
 1. Setup the internal iterator for the rule by splitting the data
-2. Iterate through the same iterator and only when we find line that matches the `start_tag`
+2. Iterate through the same iterator and only when we find the line that matches `start_tag`
 do we execute `process_lines`
 3. Once the rule is finished executing we immediately return with the data as returned in
 `reset`

 Here we have explicitly defined when and where to call `process_lines`.
 It is up to the user
-to manage when and were to execute this method, but the `Parser` class should suffice for almost
+to manage when and where to execute this method, but the `Parser` class should suffice for almost
 all use cases.

 ## Installation